Mohandescomputer4/Image-Processing/README.md

 print(f"Serial Number: {serial_number}")
 print(f"Location: {location}")
 ```

-You can also delete specific entries from the database using the same program.

 ### Testing the Database:
 A sample test database has been provided in this repository, which can be viewed online using [this website for View DB](https://sqliteviewer.app/) and [this website for query](https://sqliteonline.com/) or tested locally by cloning this project.